 Intravenous sedatives such as valium are administered frequently to keep the patient calm and prevent seizures.
 Some patients may also require antipsychotic medications, such as haloperidol, to prevent hallucinations and severe agitation.
 Another important aspect of care is in preventing other medical complications, including aspiration pneumonia, which develops in nearly one-third of patients with DTs.

 While most people withdrawing from alcohol don’t develop delirium tremens, the condition is dangerous enough that it necessitates medical intervention.
 That’s why it’s so important that individuals who want to quit drinking consult with a physician or addiction specialist before they stop.
-Your doctor can conduct an assessment to determine if it’s safe for you to detox at home.
-Some people require a medically monitored detox at alcohol rehab.
+Your doctor can conduct an assessment to determine if going through alcohol detox at home is a safe option for you.
+Some people require medically monitored detox followed by a stay at an inpatient facility for alcohol rehab.